 I have a friend who would never allow people to pop in or come over if her house was not perfectly clean and orderly.
 She had two small children and she said she didn’t want people to see the mess.
 I always laughed and told her, if that were true for me, I would never have a visitor, announced or not.

 The problem with social media is it should be more… SOCIAL!
-It is “in-the-moment” and spontaneous.
+It is “in-the-moment,” spontaneous, and yes…sometimes MESSY.
 If your team is waiting for approvals and meetings to take place before a response or post can go up, and you can’t share or ReTweet something from someone else’s profile because it was not screened ahead of time, your brand will struggle to be “social.”
 Social media is the place to let your audience peek behind the curtain and see how your products are made, your books are written, your team learns together, and how you play.

 Some still think social media marketing is best for B2C businesses, but the reality is whether you are a B2B or a B2C, we are all in P2P relationships.
 Person to Person.
 We want to connect as one person sharing and providing value to another person.
 People like to see who they are dealing with at another business.
 They also want to connect with real people.

 Like inviting a new friend over for coffee, social media in a B2B or B2C environment allows you to get closer and begin building the trust needed to establish a relationship.
 While people may not want to become “besties” with their cell phone provider, they do like to know they have someone there that cares and can help answer questions when they have one.

 When I started researching for this post, I found a few B2B companies that were doing an amazing job with their ability to be social and show a human side to a rather technical industry, and of course I found a few that should close their social windows, draw the shades & sit quietly until people pass by.